hssiddiqui99/DevOpsProjects/README.md

 Execute command "vagrant up"

-All VMs are launched and can ensure it is working as expected by entering http://web01 in browser address bar Enter "admin_vp" as username and password
+All VMs are launched and can ensure it is working as expected by entering http://web01 in browser address bar Enter "admin_vp" as username and password.

 On the website you can see the database, memcache, MQ, web and tomcat VMs all are working